aramis-lab/clinicadl/docs/Train/Details.md

 ## Multi-network

-By default all images are used as input of a unique network.
+By default, all images are used as input of a unique network.
 With the `--multi` flag, a network is trained per image part.

 The flag `--multi` cannot be used if the number of parts per image is 1 (for example in `image` mode